 ⚡️This article covers support packages: the Resilience Budget (the 2nd one released) and the Solidarity Budget (the 3rd one).
 For the information on the Unity Budget (the very 1st one), refer to What's up with the 2020 Budget Business-wise

-The Singapore government developed a set of measures to help people and local companies survive the economic slump caused by the COVID-19 outbreak.
-A total of S$55 billion is allocated.
+The Singapore government developed 2 sets of measures to help people and local companies survive the economic slump caused by the COVID-19 outbreak.

-Below we list 4 initiatives that will save you thousands of dollars and help to protect your staff.
+Below we list the initiatives that will save you thousands of dollars and help to protect your staff.

-The state will cover up to 25% of your local employees’ salaries
+The state will co-fund your local employees’ salaries

-The Jobs Support Scheme was first introduced in Budget 2020, and now its terms become even better.
+The Jobs Support Scheme was first introduced in Budget 2020, and now it got a boost.